The Origin, Evolution and Functions of the Human Mind

 - the capability for extensive and interconnected neural memory

 Computer hardware and design can be studied by a branch of physics.
 But is computer software a branch of physics?
 The new field of “computer sciences” covers the software area.
 Does the creation of computer music or art belong to the “computer sciences”?
 More to the point, is the study of the “mind” a part of neurophysiology or biochemistry – as in the study of emotions, thought, creativity, ethical values, personality, and the sensitivity for art?
 To some extent, the fields of psychology and, more specifically, “cognitive” psychology have assumed the position of sciences of the “mind”.
 But is psychology reduced to the study of neural signaling in the brain?
 Is “cognitive” the right term to cover all of what constitutes the human “mind”?
-Maybe there is a need for a new branch of science to study the human mind and its unique dimensions, but based on what we increasingly know about the brain.
+Maybe there is a need for a new branch of science to study the human mind and its unique dimensions, but based on what we increasingly know about the brain and biochemistry.

 .